otam-mato/nodejs_mysql_web_app_docker/README.md

 [the page is under revision]

-# Docker: Full Stack Demo for Containerized Web App with Node.js/Express and MySQL Backend
+# Node.JS + MySQL Web App.
+Dockerized.

-This project involves deploying a web app, originally built using Node.js and Express, hosted at [GitHub Repository](https://github.com/otammato/WebApp_NodeJS_AWS_RDS_MySql.git).
+This project involves deploying a web app, originally built using Node.js and Express, hosted at [GitHub Repository](https://github.com/otam-mato/nodejs_mysql_web_app_terraform.git).
 The previous deployment was on EC2 and RDS instances.

 ## Deployment Strategy